rdnsx/HH-Muell/README.md

 # Muell notification with Telegram
 Scrapes the household related "Abholkalender" from "Stadtreinigung Hamburg" and sends a telegram message with all needed informations for the following "Abholung".

+### You have to change the URL, Telegram API token and chat ID.

 This is a Python script that scrapes a webpage and sends a message containing the scraped data to a Telegram chat using a bot API token and chat ID.
 Here's a brief overview of what the script does:

 Imports the necessary modules: asyncio, requests, BeautifulSoup for web scraping, and telegram for sending messages through Telegram.